Quietek/SaveSync/README.md

     $ rm ~/.config/systemd/steamsync.service

 ## Usage
-After initial setup navigate to the directory where you saved the folder from Github, and run SteamSync.py to sync your game saves, it will automatically prompt you again to add a new client when used with an unrecognized PC.
+After initial setup navigate to the directory where you saved the folder from Github, and run SteamSync.py --sync to sync your folder.
+Make sure to run SteamSync.py without command line arguments at least once on each PC you use SteamSync with, this is so that it can prompt you again to add a new client when used with an unrecognized PC.

 The interactive database manager can be used to handle all the following functionality, save rollback, and manual database edits.
 Running the interactive database manager is the default behavior for SteamSync after the first run of the program.